-- www.Middlebury.edu is the College’s official on-line presence.
-This web site is an integrated-information system which provides information about the College to external audiences and enables access to institutional services and resources for research and scholarship for faculty, staff, and students.
+- www.middlebury.edu is the institution’s official on-line presence.
+This web site provides information about the institution and its schools to external audiences and enables access to institutional services and resources for research and scholarship for faculty, staff, and students.

-- All appropriate departments at Middlebury College must have a presence in the College’s www.Middlebury.edu web site.
-Departmental sub-sites will conform to the design and content standards as defined by College Communications.
+- All appropriate schools, offices, and departments at Middlebury must have a presence in the institution’s www.middlebury.edu web site.
+These sites will conform to the design and content standards as defined by ITS and Communications.

-- Each department or office must designate a single individual who is the liaison to College Communications and Web Services, and who is primarily responsible for the content of that department’s or office’s sub-site.
+- Each school, department, or office must designate a single individual who is the liaison to Enterprise Web Services, and who is primarily responsible for the content of that department’s or office’s site.
 The liaison, generally referred to as Content Provider, must be a current member of the faculty or staff.
 The liaison may designate additional faculty, staff, or students that may be given appropriate security permissions necessary for editorial access to the files of that department or office only.
-College Communications and Web Services will review and process requests for editorial access on a regular and timely basis.
+Enterprise Web Services will review and process requests for editorial access on a regular and timely basis.

-- The liaison is named on the department sub-site, along with e-mail and phone contact details.
-Suggestions for changes, additions, and corrections to the content of the sub-site should be sent to the Content Provider.
+- The liaison is named on the department site, along with e-mail and phone contact details.
+Suggestions for changes, additions, and corrections to the content of the site should be sent to the Content Provider.

-- Liaisons are responsible for keeping the contents of sub-sites current and accurate.
-Departmental sub-sites must be reviewed at least annually, prior to the beginning of the academic year or current program.
+- Liaisons are responsible for keeping the contents of sites current and accurate.
+Departmental sites must be reviewed at least annually, prior to the beginning of the academic year or current program.
 Liaisons will receive a weekly report of issues with their site on which they should act.

-- Departmental or institutional content hosted on other College Web sites and systems (such as blogs and wikis and course web pages) must follow the above Guidelines for All Web Pages.
+- Departmental or institutional content hosted on other institutional web sites and systems (such as blogs and wikis and course web pages) must follow the above Guidelines for All Web Pages.